In Southeast Asian internet battle, Sea's rise sends rivals scrambling

 But Tokopedia and Grab, both of which own part of Indonesian payment app OVO, have similar ambitions.
 And Sea and Grab are set to square off in Singapore, where both won coveted digital bank licences in December.

-Grab is backed by many investors including SoftBank Group and Mitsubishi UFJ Financial Group.
+Grab is backed by investors including SoftBank Group and Mitsubishi UFJ Financial Group.

-“This is going to be a battle of the titans,” said Patrick Walujo, the co-founder of Indonesian private-equity firm Northstar Group and a Gojek investor.
+“This is going to be a battle of the titans,” said Patrick Walujo, the co-founder of Indonesia-focused private-equity firm Northstar Group and a Gojek investor.

-(This story corrects name in 3rd last paragraph to Tokopedia from Gojek)

 Reporting by Fanny Potkin and Anshuman Daga in Singapore; Additional reporting by Aradhana Aravindan; Editing by Jonathan Weber and Kim Coghill